BetterDiscord/docs/docs/plugins/publishing/guidelines.md

    - This is to maintain a consistent UI/UX, prevent user confusion, and prevent errors.
 1. Plugins must not touch or use BetterDiscord's files.

-## Quality Control
+## Usability
 1. If overriding a native client feature, it must achieve ONE OR MORE of the following:
    - Show clear visual effort and polish.
    - Be visually appealing while retaining ALL original features, plus/or improvements.
    - At minimum, be feature-complete (100% equality with what's being replaced).
-1. Don't half-ass features.
-   - Test styles (if using internal vars) and confirm they actually work.
-   - Make sure all elements are visible and usable.
+1.Make sure all elements are visible and usable.
-   - Incomplete implementations that break or hide features without a proper replacement or reason will not be accepted.
-If this happens, we will remove your plugin from the store or require a fix.
-1. Preventing App Crashes
-   - Wrap React elements in ErrorBoundaries to prevent plugin errors from crashing the entire Discord client.
-   - Use decent webpack filters.
-1. Plugins must include a license permitting community maintenance if abandoned.

 **Exceptions:** #1 and #2 does not apply to addons that intentionally remove or block functionality for privacy/security reasons including but not limited to:.
- - Privacy/security
+- Privacy/Security
 - Accessibility
 - Performance
 - Content/moderation control
    - This only accounts for removing *specific* type of content including but not limited to: disabling embeds, nsfw previews.

 These are not required to be feature-complete replacements, as the addons purpose is intentional removal.

+## Testing
+1. Test styles (if using internal vars) and confirm they actually work.
+1. Incomplete implementations that break or hide features without a proper replacement or reason will not be accepted.
+If this happens, we will remove your plugin from the store or require a fix.
+1. Preventing App Crashes
+   - Wrap React elements in ErrorBoundaries to prevent plugin errors from crashing the entire Discord client.
+   - Use decent webpack filters.

+## Maintenance
+1. Plugins must include a license permitting community maintenance if abandoned.

 ## Code